One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 They literally have institutions that overtly discriminate.
 But they are "bravely" against ancient institutional discrimination that ended long before they were born.

-I love statements like this.
-Why do people think they have the right to tell others what they "should" do?
-Arrogance.

-Important Questions (Score:2)
+Important Questions (Score:2, Interesting)

 Why should I care?